GenericMappingTools/gmt/doc_modern/rst/source/gmtconnect.rst

 Description
 -----------

-**gmtconnect** reads standard input or one or more data files, which may be multisegment files, and examines the coordinates of the end points of all line segments.
+**connect** reads standard input or one or more data files, which may be multisegment files, and examines the coordinates of the end points of all line segments.
 If a pair of end points are identical or closer to each other than the specified separation tolerance then the two line